joshbegley/nyt-latest/README.md

 `After a string of deadly plane crashes, lawmakers and union members are urging the president to protect the transportation department from further personnel cuts.`\
 https://nytimes.com/2025/02/19/us/politics/trump-firings-faa.html

-**Inside Quinn Hughes chaos: What we know about Team USA's scramble to add him for the 4 Nations final**\
+**Inside Quinn Hughes chaos: What we know about Team USA's scramble to add him for 4 Nations final**\
-`What’s best for country isn’t always what’s best for club, as made clear by this week's dance between the Canucks, Team USA and the NHL.`\
+`What's best for country isn't always what's best for club, as made clear by this week's dance among the Canucks, Team USA and the NHL.`\
 https://nytimes.com/athletic/6147478/2025/02/19/quinn-hughes-team-usa-4-nations/

 **Quinn Hughes will not join U.S. for 4 Nations final vs. Canada after all**\